Food Sensitivities and Breastfeeding

 How Food Sensitivities or Allergies Happen When Breastfeeding

-The transfer of food proteins through breast milk is a key mechanism by which babies develop sensitivities.2,3 When a breastfeeding mom consumes allergenic foods, proteins from these foods can pass into her milk.
-In babies predisposed to allergies (often because of other family members who have allergies), these proteins can trigger IgE-mediated allergic reactions, leading to symptoms including diarrhea, vomiting, eczema (dry patches of skin), and hives.2,3
+The transfer of food proteins through breast milk is a key mechanism by which babies develop sensitivities.2,3 In rare cases, these proteins may cause a reaction in sensitive babies (often, but not always, when there is a family history of allergies).
+This can lead to IgE-mediated allergic reactions, with symptoms such as diarrhea, vomiting, eczema (dry patches of skin), and hives.2,3

 What Parents Can Do if They Suspect an Allergy

-If you think your baby has an allergy, the first step is to consult with their baby’s health care provider or an allergist who is board certified in allergies and immunology.2,3 These healthcare professionals can conduct a thorough evaluation, which may include a detailed medical history (including family history of allergies), physical examination, and allergy tests.2,3
+If you think your baby may be reacting to something in your diet, the first and most important step is to talk with your baby’s healthcare provider.
+You may also be referred to a board-certified allergist who specializes in allergies and immunology.2,3 These healthcare professionals can conduct a thorough evaluation, which may include a detailed medical history, physical examination, and allergy tests.2,3

-If a specific food is suspected, it should be eliminated from the mom’s diet if she is breastfeeding, or from the baby’s diet if they are consuming solids.
+If a specific food is suspected to be causing a reaction, it should be removed from the mom’s diet if she is breastfeeding, or from the baby’s diet, if they have started eating solids.
 The Academy of Breastfeeding Medicine (ABM) recommends the following steps:3

-3. Keep a Food Diary: Keep a detailed food diary for a few days, including weekdays and weekends, noting any symptoms that occur after the baby is exposed to certain foods.
+1. Keep a Food Diary: Keep a detailed food diary for a few days, up to a week, noting any symptoms that your baby has after you eat certain foods.
 Review the diary with your healthcare provider to identify any patterns or potential allergens.
-This information can be important in diagnosing food allergies.

-1. Managing food sensitivities in breastfeeding dyads involves dietary modifications for the mom.
-This may include eliminating specific allergens from her diet and ensuring she receives adequate nutrition through alternative sources.
+1. Managing food sensitivities while breastfeeding usually involves dietary modifications for the mom.
+This may include removing specific allergens from your diet and finding healthy alternatives to make sure you’re still getting the nutrients you need.
 Support from healthcare providers, including registered dietitian nutritionists and allergists, is helpful as well.

-2. Parents should be educated on how to recognize and respond to allergic reactions, including the use of different medications.
+2. Parents should be educated on how to recognize and respond to allergic reactions, including the use of different medications, if prescribed.

 3. Support groups and resources from organizations such as the Food Allergy Research & Education (FARE) can provide additional guidance and support for managing food allergies.